 - 1/2 tsp red (cayenne) pepper

-- 1 TB diced "tamed" pickled jalapeños (optional)
+- 1 Tbsp diced "tamed" pickled jalapeños (optional)

-- In a large bowl, stir together mayonnaise, diced pimiento, Worcestershire sauce, grated onion, and ground red pepper until blended.
+- In a large bowl, stir together mayonnaise, diced pimiento, Worcestershire sauce, grated onion, and red pepper flakes until blended.

-- Grate cheddar cheeses, using two sides of a box grater so that half or 3/4 is large grated; the rest is smaller grated.
+- Grate cheddar cheeses using two sides of a box grater so that half is largely grated; the rest is smaller and more finely grated.

-- Stir mayo mixture into cheeses.
-Refrigerate at least 12 hours.
+- Stir the mayonnaise mixture into the cheese.
+Refrigerate for at least 12 hours.

-- Serve with cracers, Conecuh sausage, and Wickles if desired.
+- Serve with saltine crackers, Conecuh sausage, and Wickles if desired.

-How to Make an Alabama Pimento Cheese Tray
+How to Make an Alabama Style Redneck Charcuterie

 - Wickles Pickles (sweetly spicy)

 - Sliced Jalapenos (I use tamed)

 - Sliced Conecuh Sausage (grilled or sauteed with barbecue sauce if desired)